 Activity Holidays in Croatia – Cricket

-Sure, not a sport that you’d immediately associate with Croatia – but it is one that is slowly growing in popularity in the country.
-Or, to be more precise, on the island of Vis where you can take part in a cricket “tour” of 5/7/9-days duration that include at least a couple of games against Croatian opposition.
+Not a sport that you’d immediately associate with Croatia – but it is one that is slowly growing in popularity in the country.
+Or, to be more precise, on the island of Vis where you can take part in a cricket “tour” of 5/7/9-days duration that includes at least a couple of games against Croatian opposition.
 (Including, of course, Vis CC.)
 See www.viscricket.com for further details.

 Activity Holidays in Croatia – Kiteboarding